MovementAndNeuroscience/B-D_EEG_Child/README.md

 ### **Scripts**
 The main script folder contains scripts that were used to analyse the intervention data.
 There is also a "Baseline" sub-folder which was holds scripts used to analyse the pre-intervention data.
 The scripts are numbered chronologically to reflect the different steps of analyses. s01 to s03 are pre-processing scripts operating on individual data. s04 averages individual data and saves averaged data for statistical analyses. s05 and s06 are statistical analyses scripts.
+One additional script "trials_and_channels" was used to calculate how many trials were removed at different stages of pre-processing and how many channels were interpolated per participant.

 ### **Results**
 The derivatives from preprocessing individual data files can be found in the OSF repository: https://osf.io/2bhx3/